Allstar12345/harbour-sailfishreboot/README.md

 # SailfishReboot
-SailfishReboot is a simple application for Sailfish OS that allows the user to reboot or shutdown it's device and see their current uptime.
+SailfishReboot is a simple application for Sailfish OS that allows the user to reboot or shutdown its device and see their current uptime.

 This fork includes a fix to allow the Application to work on Sailfish 4.0+ devices.